 - 8320 pounds of kibble delivered to hungry pets

 - Over 20,000 miles of transport to and from local services

 - 200 essential vaccinations

-- And we help 160 homeless pets find a permanent indoor home through our foster program at our new transitional recovery house for women—Perian's Place
+- And we help 160 homeless pets find a permanent indoor home through our foster program at our new transitional post-recovery house for women—Perian's Place